Floorp-Projects/Floorp/docs/performance/scroll-linked_effects.md

 scroll position is within 200 pixels of the top of the \"snaptarget\" div.
 If it is, then it triggers an animation to \"snap\" the scroll position to the top of the div.
-As this animation is driven by JavaScript on the browser\'s main thread, it can be interrupted by other JavaScript running in other tabs or other windows.
+As this animation is driven by JavaScript on the browser's main thread, it can be interrupted by other JavaScript running in other tabs or other windows.
 Therefore, the animation can end up looking janky and not as smooth as intended.
 Instead, using the CSS snap-points property will allow the browser to